 The 38th Annual "Advances in Trauma" Meeting sponsored by the American College of Surgeons Committee on Trauma, Region 7 (Iowa, Kansas, Missouri and Nebraska) will be held on December 4-5, 2015 at the Westin Crown Center Hotel, Kansas City, Missouri.

 The seminar will benefit trauma surgeons, general surgeons, emergency physicians, trauma coordinators, trauma nurses, critical care nurses, surgical residents, orthopedic surgeons, vascular surgeons, primary care physicians who care for injured patients, mid-level providers, physician assistants, and nurse practitioners.

-All information must be submitted no later than Friday, December 19th to receive CME and/or self-assessment credits.
+All information must be submitted no later than Friday, December 18th to receive CME and/or Self-Assessment Credits.

 All meeting attendees may log in to the system at the following link:

 Once you complete and submit your Verification of Attendance form, you may continue on to Step 2 or 3: